SparkDevNetwork/Rock/RockWeb/Readme.txt

 CALENDAR
 + Updated the Event Item Occurrence List By Audience lava file to use the external url link if it exists.
 + Added an .ics download button to the event detail page.
++ Updated calendar detail block lava to provide well formatted shareable summaries for Facebook and Twitter.

 CHECK-IN
 + Fixed scrolling issues in check-in for windows 10 multi-touch devices (fixes #1660).